 5) To protect the legs use an inner thermal wear and on top of it a windproof trouser/trek pant.

 6) Gloves are a must.
-Use a double layer gloves, the inner should be warm with fleece or woolen material and the outer with waterproofing material.
+Use a double layer gloves, fleece or woolen inner layer and waterproof outer layer.

 7) To protect your head use a woolen balaclava/cap which can be covered with the hood of the jacket/windproof.

 *** Crampons are NOT a must but Himalaya Trekkers (HT) will provide the trekkers with a pair of Crampons.
-Either they will be strap on Crampons or Ice traction type which can be fitted to any shoe including a rubber sole plastic gummed boot.
+Either they will be strap on Crampons or Ice traction/Anti slip grips which can be fitted to any shoe including a rubber sole plastic gum boot.

 *** Trekking poles are highly recommended for this trek and trekkers are advised to bring at least one good quality anti-shock adjustable length trekking pole.

-*** Leh is at ~3500m/11500 ft altitude and remains very dry and cold during winter.
-Being the highest point of the trek, it is suggested that trekkers spend at least 2 nights in Leh, before starting the trek for a better acclimatisation.
-So we advice that trekkers arrive at least a day earlier i.e. Day 0 instead of Day 1 (refer to the trip itinerary) of the actual trek schedule.
+*** Leh is at ~3500 m/11500 ft altitude and remains very dry and cold during winter.
+It is the highest point of the trek along with Nerak at the end.
+We suggest that you spend at least 2 nights in Leh before the trek.
+This helps in better acclimatisation.
+So we strongly advice that you arrive at least a day earlier i.e. Day 0 instead of Day 1 (refer to the trip itinerary) of the actual trek schedule.

-*** A buffer/additional day has to be kept after the scheduled end date of the trek.
-This day will be used in trekking if required.
-So the assumption is that you may reach Leh on Day 9 instead of Day 8 (Refer to the trip itinerary) as scheduled.
+*** We keep a buffer/additional day after the scheduled end date of the trek.
+This day is used in trekking if required .
+During winter the Chadar may melt and then you have to wait to refreeze it again.
+So it is possible that you may reach Leh on Day 9 instead of Day 8 (Refer to the trip itinerary) as scheduled.
 Plan your flight tickets accordingly.

 Access to Leh (The trek base): Leh remains cut off by road in winter months.
 Only way to reach Leh is by flight.
 There are daily direct flights to Leh from New Delhi and Srinagar by different carriers.

-Day 1: Arrive in Leh (~3500m/11500ft) by morning.
+For better acclimatisation reasons we highly insist that the trekkers reach Leh a day prior to the reporting date.
 Delhi to Leh flight is spectacular and a tourist’s delight.
 One can see the Snow capped endless ridges and mountains of Ladakh, Zanskar and Eastern Karakoram range.
 In the later stage the river Indus is clearly seen and the monasteries on top of the hills.
 Leh is one of the most popular tourist destination for tourist worldwide in India and known as centre of Little Tibet.
 There are several hotel/lodge/home stay scattered throughout the city.
 Restaurants and eateries cater people of different continents.
 However during winter the tourist influx is limited and most of the shops, restaurants including the hotels remain closed.
 There are limited choices of North, South or Kashmiri food in the main market strip.
-Spend the afternoon buying last minute items like rubber gummed boots, gloves, cap etc. Night stay in Lodge/Home-Stay.
+Spend the afternoon buying last minute items like rubber gummed boots, gloves, cap etc. Night stay in Lodge/Home-Stay/Hotel.